 The Merle Kling Undergraduate Honors Fellowship is a two-year research program that is housed in and administered by the Center for the Humanities.
 Between five and seven Arts and Sciences sophomores are selected each spring to pursue independent research projects of their choosing in the humanities or humanistic social sciences.
 Fellows receive guidance through faculty mentorship and participation in a weekly research seminar throughout their junior and senior years.
 In addition, Fellows conduct independent research each summer and work together to publish an annual newsletter, invite speakers to campus, and participate in campus-wide undergraduate research events.
-Each Fellow is eligible to receive up to $2000 in research funding over the course of the two-year fellowship, contingent on the writing of separate funding proposals and mentor and program approval.
+Each Fellow will receive $2000 in research funding over the course of the two-year fellowship (normally $500/semester).
 The program culminates with the publication of the senior Fellows’ final papers in the Kling research journal, Slideshow.

 A three-credit, writing-intensive Kling Fellowship seminar (L56 CFH 400W) meets once a week throughout the academic year and is required for all junior and senior Kling Fellows on campus (second-semester juniors may elect to study abroad).
-Jean Allman, the center’s director, and Wendy Love Anderson, the assistant director of academic programs, co-teach this class and direct discussion of the Fellows' research goals, papers, and argument structure.
-(Shefali Chandra, associate professor of history and the humanities center’s associate director, is directing the Kling Fellowship during fall 2019 and spring 2020.)
+Jean Allman, the center’s director, and Wendy Love Anderson, the assistant director of academic programs, typically co-teach this class and direct discussion of the Fellows' research goals, papers, and argument structure.
 Fellows engage the work of their peers through presentations and peer review, discuss the status of the humanities in public life, and the potential advantages and drawbacks of graduate study, and engage with the center’s faculty and graduate-student fellows in discussions about research methods and careers in the humanities.

 To provide subject expertise and discipline-specific advice on the wide range of topics pursued by Kling Fellows, each Fellow works closely with a WU faculty mentor (typically but not always in the Fellow’s major department) throughout the two-year program to plan and carry out a mutually agreeable research project.
 A few Fellows with highly interdisciplinary programs wind up with two faculty mentors; a few Fellows whose projects shift significantly will also wind up changing mentors as a result.
 In all cases, however, the Kling Fellowship seeks to actively engage its Fellows and their mentors in a successful research partnership.
 During the academic year and the summer, mentors and Fellows communicate regularly to discuss research progress, challenges, and ideas.
 Mentor approval is also required for Kling Fellows to apply for research funding.
 In this way, Fellows learn from their faculty mentors, get advice, evaluate their own progress, and experience what working with a mentor in graduate school is like.

 Fellows must submit monthly updates on their research progress to their mentors and program faculty during each of their two summers in the program.
-Many Fellows use their summers for intensive language study, fieldwork, or archival research, often with full or partial support from Kling funding.
-Fellows are also encouraged to apply for funds from their major departments/programs and from the Office of Undergraduate Research.
+Many Fellows use their summers for intensive language study, fieldwork, or archival research.
+Fellows often save part of their Kling stipends for summer research expenses, but they are also encouraged to apply for funds from their major departments/programs and from the Office of Undergraduate Research.

 During their two years, Kling Fellows engage with the Washington University and St. Louis community in a variety of ways.
-Every semester, Fellows go on an outing to public humanities sites around the city, such as the Missouri History Museum and the Moolah Theater & Lounge.
-In the spring, the Fellowship has occasionally hosted a speaker or speakers for a public event.
+Every semester, Fellows go on an outing to one or more public humanities sites around the city, such as the George B. Vashon Museum or the Museum at the Gateway Arch.
+Some Fellowship cohorts also plan their own public humanities events or sites; all participate in the Center for the Humanities' major public-facing events.
 Finally, the culmination of the Kling Fellowship Program is the publication of each Fellow’s work in the journal Slideshow.
 Just before the seniors are sent off, a dinner is held in their honor, attended by Fellowship coordinators, mentors and three generations of Kling Fellows.

 Here’s what your time as a Kling Fellow might look like: